I’m taking February off. Here’s why.

 So I’ll see you again in March.

-4 thoughts on “I’m taking February off.
+4 responses to “I’m taking February off.
 Here’s why.”

 Have faith in the fact that one month without any plans will get your creative thoughts going.